RetributionByRevenue/json_easy2use/README.md

 `set!`, `append!`,`delete!`, `get!`, and `root_append!` are macros avalible to use.

-#Example Usage
+# Example Usage
+in a new rust project,

 enter commands `cargo add serde_json` and `cargo add json_easy2use`

-in a new rust project, add the following to your main.rs file
+add the following to your main.rs file:
 <pre>
 #[macro_use]
 extern crate json_easy2use;